+Guest moorings: Only owners of riparian property may have guest moorings.
+Only one of the two moorings permitted class 1a permit holders may be a guest mooring, except that nonfamily associations, partnerships, or corporations owning developed riparian property may designate as guest moorings one or both of their permitted moorings.
 Guest moorings may not be rented or leased.
 The harbormaster may on application permit a single vessel to occupy a guest mooring on a seasonal basis.
 Applications for private guest moorings must specify the length of the largest vessel able to occupy the mooring under normal conditions.

-- partnership, or corporation of which they are members in good standing are entitled to - 2 apply for a single mooring permit per property directly adjacent to that riparian property. - 3 The privilege of a mooring permit in this category is subject to the reasonable availability - 4 of mooring space as determined by the harbormaster.
-Moorings shall be limited to the - 5 area created by a parallel extension of the boundaries of the riparian water frontage into - 6 the coastal waters.
-This category of riparian-mooring is not permitted in harbor waters, - 7 is dependent on available parking, may not be placed in a town conservation zone, and - 8 may not be a guest mooring.
-All moorings in this category shall be counted toward - 9 complying with the CRMC no greater than 3:1 resident to non-resident mooring - 10 allocation requirement.
-If the This area is delineated as a mooring area and where - 11 public access is available members of the general public shall be entitled to apply for a - 12 mooring permit there.
+b.
+On coastal waters, property owners holding a freehold estate of record with a deeded right of access to riparian property owned by a nonprofit association, partnership, or corporation of which they are members in good standing are entitled to apply for a single mooring permit per property directly adjacent to that riparian property.
+The privilege of a mooring permit in this category is subject to the reasonable availability of mooring space as determined by the harbormaster.
+Moorings shall be limited to the area created by a parallel extension of the boundaries of the riparian water frontage into the coastal waters.
+This category of riparian mooring is not permitted in harbor waters, is dependent on available parking, may not be placed in a town conservation zone, and may not be a guest mooring.
+If the area is delineated as a mooring area and where public access is available members of the general public shall be entitled to apply for a mooring permit there.